 A single mother came into the Lawton Food Bank for the emergency food program.
 During her visit, her children were immediately drawn to our reading area, "Nick's Nook."
 Her children happily read while she shopped for food.
 When it was time to go the children reluctantly put the books back on the shelf.
 Staff told the children that the books in "Nick's Nook" were a partnership with the United Way of Southwest Oklahoma and their Success By 6 Program and that the children were free to take the books with them to have to read at home.
 As the children celebrated the mother began to cry.
 The mother told staff that this was a blessing because her financial situation did not allow for the added expense of books for her children.
 Her children now visit the Lawton Food Bank with her regularly to add to their home library.

 United Way of Southwest Oklahoma Partner- Teen Court Delinquency Prevention Program

-"Sometimes the smallest thing, whether it be a person, place, thing, word, comment, or suggestion; whatever itis that you cross paths with can change the way you live your life."
+"Sometimes the smallest thing, whether it be a person, place, thing, word, comment, or suggestion; whatever it is that you cross paths with can change the way you live your life."
 This quote was written on a picture drawn by a student who participated in one of our education classes.
 She explained that all of the above things were used during the Turning Point classes to change the way she lives her life.
-I cannot explain the precise moment of change for this young girl, but I can tell you that she has been aa revolving patient at a behavioral center for self harm, felt she had little to life for, and had no faith in her decision making skills due to a long history of bad choices.
+I cannot explain the precise moment of change for this young girl, but I can tell you that she has been a revolving patient at a behavioral center for self-harm, felt she had little to live for and had no faith in her decision-making skills due to a long history of bad choices.
 Since completion of the course, she contacts me periodically.
 She still struggles, but she has quit cutting herself, is no longer using illicit drugs, and is currently waiting on an acceptance letter from a local university.
 She is filled with gratitude for, "just caring about her and loving her just the way she is."